houstonhilton74/Bulk-Batch-Image-Editor-Background-Remover-Cropper-Recolorer-AI-Filename-Renamer-Organizer-/README.md

 	21. Install PyQt5 for GUI purposes.
 		pip install pyqt5
 	22. Make sure "xterm" is the default program for running shell files in any GUI desktop environment system as well as double-checking to make sure that the shell files have executable and read-write permissions.
 Some other terminals may try running multiple shell instances at the same time - this program is not designed to work that way.
 All sub application instances must be sequential for each sub application in the bulk image processing "chain" to work properly.
 No parallel computing allowed.
+	23. Due to lack of font .ttf file location and indexing standardization on Linux distributions, please make sure that you have installed "DejaVuSans.ttf" globally on your system for effective indexing at this time when using the text stamper in the Repixelater sub application.
+Most distributions should have it by default, but just in case, double-check that if there are any issues.

 ###USAGE###